Home Windows How to Enable HDR Screenshot Color Corrector in…

 How to Enable HDR Screenshot Color Corrector in Snipping Tool

-This article explains how to enable or disable the new HDR Screenshot color corrector in the Snipping Tool on Windows 11.
+This article explains how to turn on or off the HDR Screenshot color corrector in the Snipping Tool on Windows 11.
+This is a newer feature that many users don’t know about yet.

-The Snipping Tool is a built-in screenshot tool in Windows that allows you to capture screenshots of any part of your screen, including full-screen captures, individual windows, or user-defined capture areas.
+The Snipping Tool is a built-in screenshot tool in Windows.
+It lets you capture screenshots of any part of your screen.
+You can take full-screen captures, grab individual windows, or select just the area you want.

 With the Snipping Tool, you can redact text, disable screen capture and recording, including system audio and microphone when recording, disable automatically saving screenshots, and more.

-Starting with version 11.2403.8.0, Microsoft added an HDR screenshot color corrector feature that automatically adjusts the colors of screenshots taken on HDR monitors.
+Starting with version 11.2403.8.0, Microsoft added an HDR screenshot color corrector feature.
+This feature automatically adjusts the colors of screenshots taken on HDR monitors.

 Snipping Tool settings on menu